AakankshaVora/backend-with-JS/README.md

 ## 🚀 Overview

-> This project is a backend API server developed as part of my learning journey to gain a deep understanding of RESTful API concepts.
-Built with Node.js and Express.js, it simulates the backend functionality of a YouTube-like application, enabling me to explore server-side development, routing, and data handling in a practical context.
+> This project is a backend API server developed using Node.js and Express.js, designed to simulate the core backend functionality of a YouTube-like application.
+Created as part of my learning journey, the goal was to gain a comprehensive understanding of RESTful API concepts, including server-side development, routing, request handling, and data operations.
+Through this project, I explored practical implementations of features such as user management, video handling, and endpoint structuring to strengthen my backend development skills.

 ## 📁 Project Structure
 ```bash